 The IB PYP is an international curriculum framework designed for children between the ages of 3 and 12 years.
-This programme is based on the latest educational research and believes that each child has their own personality, learning style and combination of intelligence types.
+This programme is based on the latest educational research and takes into consideration each child’s individuality—their personality, learning style and combination of intelligence types.
 Opportunity is given, within a structured framework, for students to explore their own interests and questions.
-PYP students are well prepared for the next stage of education, including participation in the IB Middle Years Programme (MYP).
+PYP students are well prepared for the next step of education (including participation in the IB Middle Years Programme [MYP]).

-Importantly for our youngest learners, the IBPYP focuses on their social, physical, emotional, and cultural needs as part of a strong academic ethos.
+Keeping our young learners in mind, the IBPYP focuses on their social, physical, emotional, and cultural needs as part of a strong academic ethos.

 Internationalism is a key aspect of the PYP curriculum.
-The students are exposed to alternative perspectives and examples of working methods and data from around the world.
-Teachers use tried and tested techniques from many countries and search for new ideas from different cultures.
+The students are exposed to alternative perspectives and examples of data from around the world.
+Teachers use tried and tested techniques from many countries while also searching for new ideas from different cultures.